estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL.md

   - Permission to read the tables being captured.
   - Permission to read from `information_schema` tables, if automatic discovery is used.
-* If the table(s) to be captured include columns of type `DATETIME`, the `time_zone` system variable must be set to an IANA zone name or numerical offset.
+* If the table(s) to be captured include columns of type `DATETIME`, the `time_zone` system variable must be set to an IANA zone name or numerical offset or the capture configured with a `timezone` to use by default.

 ## Setup